geobtaa/geobtaa.github.io/docs/technology/geodata-collection.md

 #### Technology Deployment and Enhancement

-- [ ] Publish Geoportal design enhancements to the production site: Transition the updated Geoportal interface from the development branch to the live environment, ensuring all new features are fully operational.
+- [ ] Publish Geoportal design enhancements to the production site.
+(Transition the updated Geoportal interface from the development branch to the live environment.)

-- [ ] Conduct final testing of the enhanced GBL Admin: Ensure that the new batch asset management functionalities are working as intended and integrate feedback from the pilot phase.
+- [ ] Conduct final testing of the enhanced GBL Admin.

 #### Monitoring and Evaluation

-- [ ] Set up monitoring tools for the new systems: Implement tools to continuously monitor the performance and usage of the Geoportal and data repository, ensuring they meet user needs and technical requirements.
+- [ ] Set up monitoring tools for the new systems.

-- [ ] Review initial active curation outcomes: Evaluate the effectiveness of the curation process, identifying areas for improvement or adjustment.
+- [ ] Evaluate the effectiveness of the curation process, identifying areas for improvement or adjustment.

 ### 4. Documentation & Outreach (2025 Q3-Q4)

 #### Outreach and Communication

-- [ ] Develop and execute an outreach plan: Create a detailed plan for engaging with the community, including conferences, webinars, and workshops to showcase the project.
+- [ ] Create a detailed outreach plan for engaging with the community, including conferences, webinars, and workshops to showcase the project.

-- [ ] Prepare and publish outreach materials: Design and distribute materials to highlight the project's features and benefits.
+- [ ] Design and distribute outreach materials to highlight the project's features and benefits.

 #### Assessment and Feedback